 Case studies

-Concise narratives of how a book placed in front of the offer changed first impressions, replies, and revenue.
+Short reads on how a book placed before the offer raised opt‑ins, replies, and revenue.

 Swipe or use arrows